TylorS/typed/apps/website/content/guides/state-transactions-and-bidirectional-views.md

 ---
-title: "State transactions and bidirectional views"
+title: "Return results from serialized state updates"
-summary: "Commit a local reservation from one snapshot; keep remote work and input representations at their own boundaries."
+summary: "Decide and commit from one current value with RefSubject.modify, and know when transaction-local operations are needed."
 section: "State"
 kind: "guide"
 order: 2.25